Members visit free all year! Purchase and visit today.

 Minnie: Female, born January 1, 2004 at the Lehigh Valley Zoo, arrived at the Zoo on April 18, 2005.
 She has a dye mark in center of her back between the shoulders.
-She is the dam (mother) of Urban Bouncepants
+She is the dam (mother) of Hunter Bouncepants

 Dan: Male, born April 4, 2007 at Zoo Atlanta, arrived at the Zoo on April 6, 2009.
 He is the largest, reddest kangaroo on exhibit.
 He is the sire (father) of the Bouncepants Dynasty: Irene, Sydney, Hunter Bounce-Pence, Urban, and Arlo.

 Audrey: Female, born March 15, 2010 at the Lehigh Valley Zoo, arrived at the Zoo on March 22, 2011.
 She has a dye mark on her right hip.
-She is the dam (mother) of Irene Bouncepants.
+She is the dam (mother) of Sydney Bouncepants.